sixcious/url-incrementer/README.md

 This is the first extension/app I ever made, so it's important to me 100% that you are happy with it.

-If something isn't working right or if there's anything you don't like, I'd really appreciate it if you could please give me a chance and email me before leaving a low-rating/review, and I'll try my hardest to fix it in the next version.
+If something isn't working right or if there's something you don't like, please let me know via email before leaving a low-rating/review!
+I'll try my hardest to fix it in the next version.
 Thank you (times infinity!) for letting URLI play a small part in your Chrome experience!

 # Features
 - Auto Incrementing
 - Download Incrementing [Experimental] **
 - Multi Incrementing
 - "The Incrementer's Toolkit" Open up to 100 incremented tabs at once or generate 10,000 incremented links in 1 second!
-- Date & Time Incrementing
+- Date Time Incrementing
 - Increment [+] Decrement [-]
 - Next [>] Prev [<]
 - Chrome Shortcuts